 126 Dim Sum Wen Dao Shi

-Dim sum needs no introduction – and there are more than a few of these bite-sized tasty treats in Geylang.
-But if we had to only choose one, our pick will be 126 Dim Sum Wen Dao Shi.
-Practically an institution in the neighbourhood, the 24-hour dim sum joint is a hot favourite with the young crowd (spot them in clubbing gear in the wee hours) and cabbies alike.
-Definitely one to add to your list of late-night restaurants.
+Dim sum needs no introduction – there are more than a few eateries selling these bite-sized tasty treats in Geylang.
+But if we had to choose only one, this would be our top pick.
+Practically an institution in the neighbourhood, this 24-hour dim sum joint is a hot favourite with the young crowd (spot them in clubbing gear in the wee hours) and cabbies alike.
+It’s definitely one to add to your list of late-night restaurants.

 Eminent Frog Porridge

 The number of stalls serving frog legs in the neighbourhood is a testament to its popularity.
-Served in claypots, this well-known Michelin Bib Gourmand joint offers chunks of frog legs in two variations – the spicy version is cooked in dried chili and dark sweet soya sauce, while the sweet, mild version has ginger and spring onions.
+Served in claypots, this well-known Michelin Bib Gourmand joint offers chunks of frog legs in two variations.
+The spicy version is cooked in dried chilli and dark sweet soya sauce, while the sweet, mild version has ginger and spring onions.
 Order a bowl or two of piping hot porridge to go with the meat for a real treat.

 No Signboard Seafood

-It’s been around since the late 1970s, so no surprise No Signboard Seafood Restaurant is now a household name among families.
-A must-order is their unique white pepper crab that’s stir-fried in white pepper sauce and garnished with spring onions.
+It’s been around since the late 1970s, so it’s no surprise that No Signboard Seafood Restaurant is now a household name among families.
+A must-order?
+The unique white pepper crab that’s stir-fried in white pepper sauce and garnished with spring onions.